pr1nce71/pr1nce71/README.md

-Here is a polished and stylistically consistent version, integrating a new paragraph about your motivation and interests:
 <h2 align="left">Hi 👋!
 My name is Yevhenii Kaharlytskyi, and I'm a software engineering student from Ukraine, currently studying at 42 Wolfsburg IT-School.</h2>

 ###